 While the burgers are smoking, go ahead and pull out any cheese or topping that you want to add.
 Sometimes I grill some mushrooms or onions to slice and top my burger with.
 If you add "cooked toppings" and then add your cheese while in the smoker, the cheese will melt nicely and act almost like glue to hold your topping in place for when you finish building it.

-- Cheese - we used provolone in these photos but we also will use cheddar, Monterey jack, or pepper jack depending our mood.
+Cheese - we used provolone in these photos but we also will use cheddar, Monterey Jack, or pepper jack depending on our mood.

 What to Serve with Smoked Turkey Burgers

-I love cold salads, whether it is potato salad, coleslaw, or just grilled veggies to accompany this smoked turkey burger.
-We also enjoy serving these with an easy quinoa salad.
+I love cold salads, whether it is Cajun potato salad, pasta salad, or just raw veggies and dip to accompany this smoked turkey burger.
+We also enjoy serving these with an easy quinoa salad or creamy coleslaw without mayo.

 - 2 lb ground turkey